 The project was an ambitious undertaking requiring the team to submit 30 planning applications, 18 listed building consents and liaison with 14 stakeholders.
 To support the applications, we carried out an innovative and extensive luminance survey of the existing bridges and their surroundings.
 Our luminance surveys covered the entire length of the river between Albert Bridge and Tower Bridge (4.5 miles), the first luminance survey on this scale and of this context.
 Using a calibrated camera and specialist analysis software we produced a calibrated luminance record of both banks of the river documenting the brightness distribution of the bridges and their surroundings.

-We are using the results of the survey to develop recommendations for target light levels for each bridge to ensure the bridges are each lit to an appropriate level tailored to their surroundings and neighbouring iconic landmarks.
+The survey enabled us to target a luminance level for each bridge; sufficiently bright that the bridge will be seen against its background whilst not overpowering neighbours or views of landmarks.
 In turn, this target light level informs the selection of lighting equipment and ensure minimum energy usage and spill of light.
-We are replacing the existing light fittings with much more energy-efficient solutions.
-On bridges which are currently lit, our selected fittings and the artistâ€™s software which controls the light patterns will significantly reduce the energy consumption.
+On bridges which are currently lit, our selected fittings and the artistâ€™s software which controls the light patterns have reduced energy consumption.

 An illuminance survey was also undertaken along the surface of the river itself which identified that spill light from previous bridge lighting was in some cases exceptionally high.
 As a potential concern to ecology, Atelier Ten set about designing the new lighting scheme to reduce such illuminance levels at the river surface.
 As a result, custom shields were developed which with the help of abseilers were adjusted on site to cut spill light from falling onto the water.
 While the scheme is a stunning dynamic piece of lighting art, the design behind it has been carefully and subtly crafted to be both respectful and sensitive to the bridges and their surroundings.